© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Chepstow Town Slipway is a scheduled monument protected by Cadw under reference MM301.
 View the official record →

-Chepstow Town Slipway is a post-medieval and modern quay structure located in Chepstow, Monmouthshire, serving the town's waterfront commerce and water management.
+Chepstow Town Slipway is a post-medieval and modern quay structure located in Chepstow, Monmouthshire, serving the town's water transport and commercial functions.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM301.

 Chepstow Town Slipway dates from the post medieval/modern period, and is classified as a quay.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Chepstow Town Slipway is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM301.